Th3ThirdMan/CleanProject/README.md

 <br>

-* Font Families included Lato and sans serif.
+* Font Families included Lato, Roboto and Sans Serif.
 It added a clarity and refinedness that the pages deserved.

 <br><br>